-HOUSEHOLD HAZARDOUS WASTE Your solid waste district hosts four free events annually on the second Saturdays in May and September.
+HOUSEHOLD HAZARDOUS WASTE Your solid waste district hosts four free events annually on the second and third Saturdays in May and September.
 Next HOUSEHOLD HAZARDOUS WASTE COLLECTIONS EYEGLASSES The local non-profit Lions Club collects used eyeglasses and hearing aids for distribution to the needy in developing nations.
 All types of eyeglasses and sunglasses, prescription and non-prescription, are acceptable.
 Reading glasses, too.
 No eyeglass cases.
 Look for the yellow Lions collection box by the exit at the Windsor Price Chopper.
-ELECTRONICS WinCycle, 59 Main Street in Windsor, accepts electronics for a fee.
+ELECTRONICS WinCycle, 59 Main Street in Windsor, accepts some electronics.
 There are sites in the District, however, that will take certain electronics for free.
 Keep reading for more information.
 FREE recycling of certain e-waste (computers, computer monitors, CRT-containing devices, printers, and TVs) began on July 1, 2011.
 For the details, click on the Department of Environmental Conservation's website.
 Vermont was the twenty-first state in the country to enact an e-waste law.
 The program is open only to Vermont residents, charities, school districts, and small businesses with up to ten employees.In our District, the Cavendish, Ludlow, Rockingham, Springfield, and Weathersfield transfer stations have registered as free collection sites.
 Any Vermont resident can recycle his or her e-waste at those sites.
 PAINT Empty/dry metal paint cans (covers removed) can be recycled with scrap metal.
-Latex, as well as oil-based paint, is now accepted at the District's four annual household hazardous waste collections on the second Saturdays in May and September.
+Latex, as well as oil-based paint, is now accepted at the District's four annual household hazardous waste collections on the second and third Saturdays in May and September.
 In addition, several retailers in the District accept paint year-round at the following locations:

 Aubuchon Hardware in Windsor